The Mirage: Redevelopment as Hard Rock

-Closure

 The Mirage's south entry on June 14, 2024, one month before the resort's closure.
 The arch sign was later donated to the Neon Museum for preservation.

 The Mirage's hotel closed on July 15, 2024.
 Gaming operations ended on the early morning of July 17, and the entire property was closed later that day, shortly after 11:00 a.m.
 The Mirage attracted many last-time visitors in the days leading up to its closure.
 Hard Rock International expected to provide $80 million in severance pay to the property's 3,000 laid-off workers.
 At its closure, the Mirage included 137 employees who had been with the property since it opened.

 Closing ceremonies included speeches by former Las Vegas mayor Jan Jones Blackhurst and by Steve Wynn's wife, Elaine Wynn, who toured the property hours before the closure.
 She had not visited the property in years and said, "It's a very poignant moment for me, and I didn't realize the impact of it until I walked into the building.
 But this is what we do in Las Vegas.
 We reinvest, we refresh, and we keep Las Vegas as one of the most exciting cities in the entire world."
 The ceremony concluded with a final eruption of the volcano.
 Steve Wynn did not attend the event, but wrote a lengthy tribute to the property, acknowledging its legacy.
 Bo Bernhard, director of the International Gaming Institute at the University of Nevada, Las Vegas (UNLV), noted that the Mirage "changed the image Las Vegas projected to the rest of the world" and set a standard for future resorts.
 Michael Green, a UNLV history professor, said, "Las Vegas always reinvents itself.
 The Mirage is no longer state-of-the-art."

 Nevada gaming regulations required that the Mirage award its $1.6 million accumulated progressive jackpot before its closure, with the casino paying out about 75% as slot machine jackpots and the other 25% via table games.
 From July 9–11, the casino gave away $200,000 in slot machine jackpots, followed by $250,000 over the next two days.
 On July 16, it gave away $100,000; the remaining $400,000 was given away at the table games.